Home

 Short Recap?

-In the last article we discovered that after Esau had learned that Jacob had deceived their father when it came to his special blessing, Esau would make a "vow of vengeance".
-This "vow of vengeance" would deal with Esau making a promise to himself, when it came to him killing his brother Jacob over what he had done.
+In the last article, we discovered that after Esau had learned that Jacob had deceived their father, when it came to the special blessing that Isaac was planning on giving him.
+The Sacred Record would reveal, that Esau would make a "vow of vengeance" against his brother Jacob:

-And by doing so, could have placed Jacob on a path that had posed a more immediate danger from his brother.
-What Rebekah did instead, was to addressed the issue that dealt with her concerns, when it came to the type of wife that Jacob was going to marry: "I'm disgusted with living because of these Hittite women.
+So what Rebekah had done instead -- was to addressed a common concern, that both her and Isaac had shared, when it came to Jacob?
+For this concern dealt with the type of wife, that Jacob was going to marry: "I'm disgusted with living because of these Hittite women.
 If Jacob takes a wife from among the women of this land, from Hittite women like these, my life will not be worth living." -- (Genesis 27:46)

 Bible Study Online